CED Stone Group Sponsor ‘Evolve: Through The Roots Of Time’ Feature Exhibit at RHS Hampton Court

 Back in May this year, we were approached by Gemma Lake, RHS Hampton Court Palace’s Show Manager.
 Gemma asked us if we would be interested in working collaboratively with the RHS to create ‘Evolve: Through the Roots of Time’; a large educational feature garden planned for the show.
 After supporting and sponsoring numerous show gardens and tradestands at RHS flower shows over the years, we were very excited to contribute our expertise and materials to this show-stopping build!

 Taking RHS Hampton Court visitors back through time in a large biome, the walk-through exhibit shows the evolution of plants; exploring where they came from and how they adapted to live in the world we know today.
 If you want to know which plants were eaten by dinosaurs then the ‘Evolve: Through the Roots of Time’ garden is the one for you.
-It’s certainly a large-scape build, and the garden has been generating a lot of interest in the press over the last few months, making it a real talking point of the shows build-up.
+It’s certainly a large-scape build, and the garden has been generating a lot of interest in the press over the last few months, making it a real talking point of the build-up of the show.

 Housed inside a dome structure and spilling out into the show-ground, this theatrical and educational feature allows visitors to learn what the landscape and general environment might have been like at various points in the earth’s history.
 Designed by Dave Green, (the man behind the RHS Butterfly Dome) the design features different time periods, including the Pre-Cambrian, Devonian and Jurassic.
 The walk finishes in the present day with a meadow of flowering plants.
 The team have created a number of different paved areas, with different styled paths matching the feel of each era.